 An interdisciplinary analysis of changes in biological, social, and identity development for males and females throughout the life span.
+The development and variation of sexual orientation and gender expression will be discussed.

 P: Hum Dev 102 or DJS 241.
-REC: Comm Sci 301 or Hum Dev 302 Fall and Spring.
+REC: Comm Sci 301 or Hum Dev 302